Darius and Girėnas Stadium

-Darius and Girėnas stadium (Dariaus ir Girėno stadionas) is a multi-use stadium in the Ąžuolynas park in Žaliakalnis district of Kaunas, Lithuania.
-The all-seater stadium holds about 15,315 people.
-In 1998 the stadium was renovated according to UEFA regulations, and in 2005 it was modernised with the installation of the biggest stadium television screen in the Baltic states.
+Darius and Girėnas stadium (Dariaus ir Girėno stadionas) is a multi-use stadium in Kaunas, Lithuania.
+With a seating capacity of 15,026, it is the largest stadium in Lithuania and the Baltic states.
+Located in the Ąžuolynas park in Žaliakalnis district, it serves as a venue for football matches, athletic competitions, and other events.
+In 1998, the stadium was renovated according to UEFA regulations, and in 2005, it was modernised with the installation of the biggest stadium television screen in the Baltic states.
 The latest renovation started in 2018 and ended in 2022.
-It is the biggest stadium in the Baltic states.
-It hosts Lithuanian football matches as well as international athletics championships.
-During a sporting season, about 50 events are held here.
+During the sporting season, at least 50 events are held here annually.

+Darius and Girėnas Stadium belongs to Žalgiris Group, which operates the largest arena in the Baltic States (Žalgirio Arena) and the Kaunas Sports Hall.

 History

 The first stadium in this place was designed and established by Steponas Darius and Kęstutis Bulota in 1923, and completed in 1925.
 In 1935–1936, the stadium was renovated and named the State Stadium (Valstybinis stadionas).
 Starting in 1969 the stadium underwent another reconstruction that lasted for 10 years until August 1979.
 Wooden tribunes were replaced with reinforced concrete structures and placed in a half circle.

-After Lithuania regained independence, in 1993 the stadium was named after the Lithuanian pilots Steponas Darius and Stasys Girėnas, who perished in a crash near the end of an attempted non-stop flight from New York to Lithuania.
-The site is currently the home ground of the football club FK Kauno Žalgiris and FC Stumbras.
+After Lithuania regained independence, in 1993 the stadium was named after the Lithuanian pilots Steponas Darius and Stasys Girėnas, who died in a crash near the end of an attempted non-stop flight from New York to Lithuania.
+The site is currently the home ground of the football club FK Kauno Žalgiris.
 It is a part of the S. Darius and S. Girėnas sport center, which also includes the nearby Kaunas Sports Hall, built in 1939.

-On 23 November 2021, the informal shortening Darius and Girėnas Stadium officially replaced the former name, eliminating the pilots' names from the label.
+On 23 November 2021, the informal shortening Darius and Girėnas Stadium officially replaced the former name, eliminating the pilots' first names from the label.